MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Shows the Home button on Google Chrome's toolbar.
+  Shows the Home button on Microsoft Edge's toolbar.

 Enable this policy to always show the Home button.
 Disable it to never show the button.